grab/engineering-blog/_posts/2019-05-06-preventing-pipeline-calls-from-crashing-redis-clusters.md

 ---
 # Introduction

 On Feb 15th, 2019, a slave node in Redis, an in-memory data structure storage, failed requiring a replacement.
 During this period, roughly only 1 in 21 calls to Apollo, a primary transport booking service, succeeded.
 This brought Grab rides down significantly for the one minute it took the Redis Cluster to self-recover.
-This behavior was totally unexpected and completely breached our intention of having multiple replicas.
+This behaviour was totally unexpected and completely breached our intention of having multiple replicas.

 This blog post describes Grab’s outage post-mortem findings.

-# Understanding the infrastructure
+# Understanding the Infrastructure

 With Grab's continuous growth, our services must handle large amounts of data traffic involving high processing power for reading and writing operations.
 To address this significant growth, reduce handler latency, and improve overall performance, many of our services use _Redis_ - a common in-memory data structure storage - as a cache, database, or message broker.
 Furthermore, we use a _Redis Cluster_, a distributed implementation of Redis, for shorter latency and higher availability.